idnow/de.idnow.android.sdk/README.md

 ### Requirements

 - AndroidX for IDnow library version 4.0.0 and beyond: https://developer.android.com/jetpack/androidx
-- minSdkVersion: 21 (Android 5 Lollipop)
+- minSdkVersion: 23 (Android 6 Marshmallow)
 - targetSdkVersion: it's recommended to specify the latest Android API level
 - **not supported: devices and emulators based on the x86 architecture**